powellz/gemxtest/doc/GEMX_ENGINE_UG.md

 ---------------------|-------------|--------------------------
-typename t_FloatType | A, B, C element value type. | configured by GEMX_dataType.<br> default value is short. typename t_FloatEqIntType | the integer type that has the same bit width as the t_FloatType. | configured by GEMX_dataEqIntType. <br> default value is short. unsigned int t_DdrWidth | number of B or C elements in a memory word retrieved from one DDR.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned int t_SpmvWidth | number of sparse matrix element tuples, <val, row, col>,  retrieved in one DDR access. | configured by GEMX_spmvWidth.<br> default value is 1. unsigned int t_kVectorBlocks | max length of the B vector. | configured by GEMX_spmvkVectorBlocks.<br> default value is 2048. unsigned int t_mVectorBlocks | max length of the C vector. | configured by GEMX_spmvmVectorBlocks.<br> GEMX_spmvmVectorBlocks=((1 << (16 - GEMX_spmvColAddIdxBits)) / GEMX_spmvWidth / GEMX_spmvMacGroups / GEMX_ddrWidth)
-unsigned int t_MacGroups | number of accumulation engines to achieve fully pipelined MAC operations. | configured by GEMX_spmvMacGroups.<br> default value is 12.<br> Default value is decided by the latency of accumulation operation.
+typename t_FloatType | A, B, C element value type. | configured by GEMX_dataType.<br> default value is short. typename t_FloatEqIntType | the integer type that has the same bit width as the t_FloatType. | configured by GEMX_dataEqIntType. <br> default value is short. unsigned int t_DdrWidth | number of B or C elements in a memory word retrieved from one DDR access.<br> given DDR memory word is 64 bytes, t_DdrWidth = 64/sizeof(t_FloatType). | configured by GEMX_ddrWidth.<br> default value is 32. unsigned int t_SpmvWidth | number of sparse matrix element tuples, <val, row, col>,  retrieved in one DDR access. | configured by GEMX_spmvWidth.<br> default value is 8. unsigned int t_kVectorBlocks | max length of the B vector. | configured by GEMX_spmvkVectorBlocks.<br> default value is 2048. unsigned int t_mVectorBlocks | max length of the C vector. | configured by GEMX_spmvmVectorBlocks.<br> GEMX_spmvmVectorBlocks=((1 << (16 - GEMX_spmvColAddIdxBits)) / GEMX_spmvWidth / GEMX_spmvMacGroups / GEMX_ddrWidth) unsigned int t_MacGroups | number of accumulation engines to achieve fully pipelined MAC operations. | configured by GEMX_spmvMacGroups.<br> default value is 12.<br> Default value is decided by the latency of accumulation operation.